Bob Hoover: Aviation career

 After the war, he was assigned to flight-test duty at Wilbur Wright Field near Dayton, Ohio.
 There he impressed and befriended Chuck Yeager.
 When Yeager was later asked whom he wanted for flight crew for the supersonic Bell X-1 flight, the first flight to break the sound barrier, he named Hoover.
 Hoover became Yeager's backup pilot in the Bell X-1 program and flew chase for Yeager in a Lockheed P-80 Shooting Star during the Mach 1 flight.
 He also flew chase for the 50th anniversary of the Mach 1 flight in a General Dynamics F-16 Fighting Falcon.

+Hoover was a graduate of both the USAF Test Pilot School in class 1946c, and the US Naval Test Pilot School in Class 6.

 Hoover left the air force for civilian jobs in 1948.
 After a brief time with the Allison Engine Company, he worked as a test/demonstration pilot with North American Aviation, in which capacity he went to Korea to teach pilots flying combat missions in the Korean War how to dive-bomb with the North American F-86 Sabre.
 During his six weeks in Korea, Hoover flew many combat bombing missions over enemy territory, but was denied permission to engage in air-to-air combat flights.

 During the 1950s, Hoover visited many active-duty, reserve, and Air National Guard units to demonstrate the capabilities of various aircraft to their pilots.
 Hoover flew flight tests on the North American FJ-2 Fury, F-86 Sabre, and the North American F-100 Super Sabre.

 In the early 1960s, Hoover began flying a North American P-51 Mustang at air shows around the country.
 The Hoover Mustang (registration N2251D) was purchased by North American Aviation from Dave Lindsay's Cavalier Aircraft Corp. in 1962.
 A second Mustang (N51RH), later named "Ole Yeller", was purchased by North American Rockwell from Cavalier in 1971 to replace the earlier aircraft, which had been destroyed in a ground accident when an oxygen bottle exploded after being overfilled.
 Hoover demonstrated the Mustang and later an Aero Commander at hundreds of air shows until his retirement in the 1990s.
 In 1997, Hoover sold "Ole Yeller" to his good friend John Bagley of Rexburg, Idaho.
 "Ole Yeller" still flies frequently and is based at the Legacy Flight Museum in Rexburg.

 Hoover set transcontinental, time-to-climb, and speed records, and personally knew such great aviators as Orville Wright, Eddie Rickenbacker, Charles Lindbergh, Jimmy Doolittle, Chuck Yeager, Jacqueline Cochran, Neil Armstrong and Yuri Gagarin.